stjude/RNAIndel/sample_data/README.md

 rna_indel completed successfully
 ```
-Four indels are reported in the output [VCF](sample_gatk_classified.vcf) file: 2 somatic, 1 germline, and 1 artifact.
+Four coding indels are reported in the output [VCF](sample_gatk_classified.vcf) file: 2 somatic, 1 germline, and 1 artifact.
-Both PTEN indels are predicated as somatic.
+Both *PTEN* indels are predicated as somatic.
 The 39-insertion at codon 246 is also detected as a 7-nt insertion by GATK-HC.
-However, the first indel at codon 234 was detected by GATK as a combination of two insertions:
+However, the first indel at codon 234 is detected by GATK as a combination of two insertions:
 the GGCCC insertion at chr10:87957916 and the TG insertion at chr10:87957917.
 In the output [VCF](sample_gatk_classified.vcf),
 these two are annotated as "RQB=chr10:87957916:G:GGGCCCAT".
 This means that RNAIndel could not find these two indels in the BAM
 file as represented by the input [VCF](sample_gatk.vcf) file and, instead, found the GGCCCAT insertion at chr10:87957916 in the BAM file and